-The directors of the Anglican Investment and Development Fund are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Australian Charities and Not-for-Profits Commission Act 2012 and for such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The directors of Anglican Investment and Development Fund are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards - Reduced Disclosure Requirements, the Anglican Development Fund (Diocese of Canberra and Goulburn) Ordinance 1971 and the Australian Charities and Not-for-Profits Commission Act 2012 and for such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the directors are responsible for assessing the Anglican Investment and Development Fund's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Anglican Investment and Development Fund or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the directors are responsible for assessing Anglican Investment and Development Fund's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the directors either intend to liquidate Anglican Investment and Development Fund or to cease operations, or have no realistic alternative but to do so.